 Making the Hilditch reagent

-Preparing the methanol: Place 100 ml of MeOH in a volumetric flask and then gently sprinkle in anhydrous NaSO4 until the bottom of the flask is covered.
-The flask is then inverted a couple of times and left to sit for about 10 minutes.
+Preparing the methanol: Place 100 ml of MeOH in a clean volumetric flask and then gently sprinkle in anhydrous NaSO4 until the bottom of the flask is covered.
+Once covered, invert twice so that any water in the methanol is absorbed by the NaSO4.
+After inverting and shaking, let it sit for at least 5 min.

-Adding the acid: The methanol is then decanted into a glass jar (by now the NaSO4 is a hard lump in the bottom of the flask) and the H2SO4 is added.
+Adding the acid: Slowly decant the methanol into a glass jar (by now the NaSO4 is a hard lump in the bottom of the flask) and the H2SO4 is added.
+Slowly add 1.5 ml sulphuric acid to the methanol using a pipette.
+Add a few drops at a time and once all the acid has been added, cap and gently stir to mix.
+The solution is now ready to be used for derivatives, but it must be made up on a weekly basis.

 Making the derivatives

-Transfer approximately 200 µg of lipids into a lipid-clean, 15 ml vial and evaporate under nitrogen to dryness.
+Transfer approximately 200 µg of lipids from an extract vial that has had the volume brought up to a known amount into a clean, 15 ml vial and evaporate under nitrogen to dryness.
+The amount removed will be determined by the concentration of the sample from TLC/FID.
+Use a clean pipette to remove the sample.

-Add 1.5 ml of methylene chloride and 3 ml of the newly made Hilditch reagent.
+When the sample has dried, add 1.5 mL of dichloromethane and 3 ml of the newly made Hilditch reagent.

-Vortex the sample, and sonicate it in an ultrasonic bath for 4 minutes to remove lipids that have adhered to the glass vial.
+Vortex the sample, and sonicate it in an ultrasonic bath for 4 min to remove lipids that have adhered to the glass vial.
 Fill the vial with nitrogen, cap, and seal it with PTFE tape and heat at 100°C for 1 hour.

-Stopping the reaction:
+Stopping the reaction

-Allow the samples to cool completely to room temperature for 10 minutes after removal from the oven, then open the vials carefully.
+Allow the samples to cool completely to room temperature for 10 min after removal from the oven, then open the vials carefully.

 Slowly add approximately 0.5 ml saturated sodium bicarbonate solution (9 g/100 ml chloroform-extracted water), then 1.5 ml hexane.
-Shake or vortex the vial.
+Shake or vortex the vial then let stand so that it separates into 2 layers.

-Collecting the FAME’s:
+Collecting the FAME’s

-Removing the top layer: Remove the upper, organic phase and place in a lipid clean 2 ml vial.
+Removing the top layer: Once the derivatization has been halted, and there is clear separation, remove the upper, organic phase and place in a lipid clean 2 ml vial.

 Evaporate the solvent in the 2ml vial to dryness and refill it with hexane to approximately 0.5 mL.

-Fill the head space of the vial with nitrogen, cap and seal the vial with PTFE tape, sonicate for another 4 minutes to re-suspend the fatty acids.
+Fill the head space of the vial with nitrogen, cap and seal the vial with PTFE tape, sonicate for another 4 minutes to re-suspend the fatty acids, and then it is ready to go to the GC.

-Note: If fatty acid concentrations are required, the aqueous layer must be washed three times with hexane and all the organic layers pooled into the 2 mL of vial.
+Note: If fatty acid concentrations are required, the aqueous layer must be washed three times with hexane and all the organic layers pooled into the 2 mL vial.
 This involves adding 2 ml of hexane, vortexing the sample, centrifuging, and removing the organic layer, all repeated 3 times.

 REPRESENTATIVE RESULTS: